HandsOnDataViz/leaflet-map/README.md

 - MAGIC: please check default projection and other settings in tileLayer.WMS
 - MAGIC: please confirm preferred tileLayer.WMS for present-day satellite view
 - see additional TO DO notes in script.js code comments
-- create Omnivore example to display KML, etc.; and add plugin to template
+- create Omnivore example to display KML, etc.; and add plugin to template (or MapBox with token)
 - create MapBox tileLayer example; requires token
+- create MapBox featureLayer example; requires token
 - add this local geoJson feed as supplement to USGS earthquakes; currently broken
 ```
 // load remote geoJson: ctFastrak-Hartford.gov